donPabloNow/unmark/readme.md

-The open source to-do application for bookmarks.

-We offer this source code for Unmark completely free.
-We do so in hopes that Unmark will live on for many years even if we stop maintaining it.
-You can also use it for free (with a paid upgrade) at [Unmark.it](https://unmark.it/)

-To support its further development please consider [subscribing to Unmark.it](https://unmark.it/), [donating via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XSYNN4MGM826N).
-Or, you can contribute to the code.

-- [Download the latest release](https://github.com/cdevroe/unmark/releases) - Grab the latest and greatest version of Unmark.

 ## Installation

 Running Unmark is only recommended for intermediate users.
 This doesn't mean if you're a beginner we don't want you to try.
 Hack away!
 Just that you should expect some speedbumps (though, we're eliminating them all the time).
 If you need assistance beyond what is provided please [create an issue on Github](https://github.com/cdevroe/unmark/issues).
 Before creating a new issue we recommend [search through the issues on GitHub](https://github.com/cdevroe/unmark/issues) to see how others have solved their problems.